plugins {

 -

-setup an environment variable named
+set up an environment variable named

 GRAALVM_HOME